CCDirectLink/ccbot/doc/ROLES.md

 Note that a role can be in several groups, and thus in several role group groups.

-There is 1 hard-coded role group, and 4 hard-coded role group groups.
+There are 2\* hard-coded role group, and 4 hard-coded role group groups.

+\* But see user role groups.

+## Concepts 2

-The hard-coded role group is `roles-group-auto-role`.
+There are 2 hard-coded role groups.

-This is a set of roles added to members entering the guild.
+`roles-group-auto-role` is a set of roles added to members entering the guild.

+In addition, if a group `roles-group-auto-user-<user ID>` exists, such as `roles-group-auto-user-234666977765883904`, that's included too.

+If a user with important roles enters or leaves often, this allows them to keep their roles.

+`roles-group-deny-role` is a set of roles users *cannot ever ever have, even via admin intervention*.

+A group of the form `roles-group-allow-user-<user ID>` removes per-user entries from this.

+A group of the form `roles-group-deny-user-<user ID>` adds per-user entries to this.

+Allow takes precedence over deny.

+## Concepts 3

 The hard-coded role group groups control how users control roles.